DarthReca/vit-burned-detection/README.md

 ## Acknowledgements

-We have to thanks HPC@POLITO and SmartData@POLITO for the provided computation resources.
+We have to thanks HPC@POLITO and SmartData@POLITO for the provided computational resources.